fgervasi-cell/craftinginterpreters-challenges/challenges.md

 argument -> "," expr argument;
 ```

 The kind of expressions described by that might be class instantiation, function calls or accessing variables of a class instance.

+*Comment: The answer about what this grammar represents is correct.
+My grammar should also be correct although the solution is slightly different but there are several correct ways to solve this challenge.*

 ### Challenge 5.2

 I do not know any functional language well enough to devise such a pattern I think...

+*Comment: So called "function pointers" can be used to achieve this task.*

 ### Challenge 5.3

 See *com.craftinginterpreters.lox.RpnRpinter* class.
 Question that came to mind was how to parse unary operators in RPN.
 The answer I found stated that you just do not: [https://stackoverflow.com/questions/64867998/how-do-unary-operators-get-parsed-using-rpn](https://stackoverflow.com/questions/64867998/how-do-unary-operators-get-parsed-using-rpn).

+*Comment: My solution is correct except that unary expressions can be represented in RPN but one has to introduce a different symbol for unary negation because it cannot be the same as the binary minus or we would not know how many operands to pop from the stack.*

 ## Chapter 6: Parsing Expressions